zahiddawod/QUE-3008-P2/README.md

  - style.css: Stylesheet for the main page with classes for different states.

 <h2>How to use</h2>
-Versions of npm and node that were tested when building this app: npm -v 6.7.0 node -v 11.14.0

 Install the modules:
 - npm install